Find the Best German Bank Account for English Speakers – Comparison

-Unlike neobanks like N26, Commerzbank is a traditional bank with a lot of branch offices throughout Germany.
+Unlike neobanks like C24 or N26, Commerzbank is a traditional bank with a lot of branch offices throughout Germany.
 The Commerzbank “Girokonto Basic” is free of charge if you receive monthly incoming payments of at least 700 EUR, otherwise a monthly fee of 9.90 EUR applies.
-The Commerzbank account comes wiht a debit card with which you can withdraw money free of charge at CashGroup ATMs (Commerzbank, Deutsche Bank, HypoVereinsbank & Postbank).
+The Commerzbank account comes with a debit card with which you can withdraw money free of charge at CashGroup ATMs (Commerzbank, Deutsche Bank, HypoVereinsbank & Postbank).
 For cash withdrawals at non-CashGroup ATMs and ATMs outside of Germany a fee applies.
-A virtual debit card is also part of the Commerzbank bank account package and the online banking portal is available in English.
+A virtual debit card is also part of the Commerzbank bank account package and both app and the online banking portal are available in English.
 A big advantage compared to pure online banks is fact that they have branch offices with staff that often speaks English.
 Maybe the best Girokonto Germany for expats who like it more traditional.
 The main features:

 App & online banking portal in English & German Free of charge if you receive at least 700 EUR/month Free debit card (Girocard) and virtual debit card Branch offices with personal advice (often in English) Open your account easily from your smartphone via VideoChat Apple Pay & Google Pay supported Free cash withdrawals only at CashGroup ATMs